cfogelklou/os-concepts-for-dummies/README.md

     while(true){

-        // Puts the process to sleep until there is something to process _rxflag.acquire();
+        // ** Puts the process to sleep until there is something to process** _rxflag.acquire();
+        // We only get here if _rxFlag has been signaled!

-        // If a character is received, add it to rxbuf and print if a full string is received. const char c = _rxFifo.pop_front();
+        // Fetch character and add to rxbuf const char c = _rxFifo.pop_front();
         rxbuf[rxidx++] = c;